tranntuanduong/firestarter-docs/readme.md

 If you're a new developer joining the team, follow this order to get familiar:

-1. Understand the user flow in `firestarter-evm-fe`.
+1. Understand the user flow in `firestarter-frontend`.
 2. Explore backend logic in `firestarter-backend`.
-3. Dive into smart contracts in `firestarter-evm-sm-hardhat` and `firestarter-staking-sc`.
+3. Dive into smart contracts in `firestarter-smart-contract` and `firestarter-staking-sc`.
-4. Learn how data is indexed and transformed using `firestarter-subgraph`, `subgraph-candles`, and `data-feed`.
+4. Learn how data is indexed and transformed using `firestarter-subgraph-transactions`, `firestarter-subgraph-candles`, and `firestarter-data-feed`.
 5. Understand how the admin team uses `firestarter-admin` to manage the app.

 ---